The Woodchester Mansion Archive

 William Leigh’s son Willie was studying in London 1849-50.
-In 1849 he wrote to his father (centre image) asking for more money – “the last ten pounds have gone very quickly…”
+In 1849 he wrote to his father (centre image above) asking for more money – “the last ten pounds have gone very quickly…”

-By 1858 Willie was engaged to a young lady called Ada Jarrett, and many of the letters she wrote to him during their engagement were kept after her death in 1871 (left, with envelope).
+By 1858 Willie was engaged to a young lady called Ada Jarrett, and many of the letters she wrote to him during their engagement were kept after her premature death in 1871 (left).

-William Leigh and his cousin Thomas, a London solicitor, settled the estate of their uncle Richard 1857-63, and many letters and accounts from Thomas are in the collection (right).
+William Leigh and his cousin Thomas, a London solicitor, settled the estate of their uncle Richard 1857-63, and many letters and accounts from Thomas are in the collection (right, with envelope).

-L to R: Mrs Caroline Leigh, her sister Mrs Mary Taylor, her daughter Blanche, 1868 group of William and Caroline, Willie and Ada and their children, Budgeree, Mrs Ada Leigh’s cat, Ada on her wedding day, her mother Mrs Eliza Jarrett, her brother Hanson Jarrett V.C.
+Two albums and some loose photos have survived.
+Very few are labelled.
+The montage above shows, from L to R: Mrs Caroline Leigh, her sister Mrs Mary Taylor, her daughter Blanche, an 1868 group of William and Caroline, Willie and Ada and their children, Budgeree, Mrs Ada Leigh’s cat, Ada on her wedding day, her mother Mrs Eliza Jarrett, and her brother Hanson Jarrett V.C.

-An example of how teenagers occupied themselves in Victorian times… no Facebook, Twitter or computer games.
-Willie Leigh’s sister Beatrice made a pretend magazine of his voyage to Australia, and it describes how he was shipwrecked on Kangaroo Island.
+A fascinating example of how teenagers occupied themselves in Victorian times… no Facebook, Instagram or computer games.
+From 1852-4 William Leigh’s son Willie, aged about 24, visited his father’s property in South Australia.
+Left behind at home, his sister Beatrice made a pretend magazine of a voyage to Australia, based on his letters home.
+It describes how disaster struck when Willie was shipwrecked on Kangaroo Island.

-After inheriting the estate, which was entailed, in 1873, Willie Leigh borrowed excessively to pay for improvements.
-He didn’t understand interest payments, and was in debt by 1882, but saved by restructuring.
+After inheriting the Woodchester estate, which was entailed, in 1873, Willie Leigh borrowed excessively to pay for improvements.
+He didn’t understand interest payments, and was in debt by 1882, but saved by restructuring – he had a good adviser.
 However, there was little investment in the estate in his lifetime.